 In Tim’s experience, you must do your homework before vying for the attention of the press.
 However, luck has nothing to do with the press coverage and depends on your strategy.
 More specifically, studying recent trends in the press enabled him to capture a spot in the spotlight for his gigs.

 Tim prompted the media to talk about him without spending a hefty amount of money.
 In fact, he spent a lot of time preparing the right email pitch and introductory cold email in order to capture media attention.
 Here are some more specifics:

 Time your press coverage – Tim Ferriss always emphasizes that you must get the timing right when hitting the press for coverage.
 For instance, to launch the press campaign for his brand of supplement, Tim waited and then kick-started his campaign when drug scandals were revealed in the sports industry.

-Target the right press – Tim didn’t aspire to feature directly at the global media platforms.
+Target the right press – Tim didn’t aspire to feature directly on the global media platforms.
 Instead, he picked the local affiliate partners of big publication houses.
-You see, every little step matters and Tim has always advocated the importance of managing the press campaign step by step.
+You see, every little step matters and Tim has always advocated for the importance of managing the press campaign step by step.

 Learn from others – Tim Ferriss is always willing to learn from his peers and fellows.
 He proved his point of view by writing Tribe of Mentors for his audience.
 In this series of interviews, Tim shared the tried and tested success stories of public figures he met.

 2. Importance of research in the press campaign

 First impressions are imperative and last much longer than any other.
 Tim suggests preparing handwritten notes about the topic you’re going to discuss in the interview.
 In one of his blog posts, Tim even shares rough notes about his topic of discussion and deems it an embarrassment to have less than expert knowledge about your field in such a meeting.